Loading Events

 In addition to Ironbull Red Granite Grinder, the team at Ironbull also produces one of the Best Trail Running Events in the Midwest, the Ironbull Ultra Trail.
 For those looking to add other premier gravel cycling events in the Midwest to their calendar, check out the Gravel Worlds from Pirate Cycling League, the Barry-Roubaix in Michigan, or the Belgian Waffle Ride (BWR) Kansas from Monuments of Cycling and part of their Quadrupel Crown of Gravel Series.

-The multi-sport athletes will appreciate these best in class events held in Wisconsin throughout the year – the Horribly Hilly Hundreds one of the Best Road Cycling Events in the Midwest, and the infamous Chequamegon MTB Festival, produced by Life Time Events and is part of the Life Time Grand Prix Series – it’s also considered by our team to be one of the Best Mountain Bike Events in the Midwest.
-While those looking for trail running events in Wisconsin should check out the The Ice Age Trail as well as Kettle Moraine 100 Endurance Trail Races which is a Midwest Grand Slam of Ultrarunning event and a Western States qualifier.
+The multi-sport athletes will appreciate these best-in-class events held in Wisconsin throughout the year – the Horribly Hilly Hundreds, one of the Best Road Cycling Events in the Midwest, and the infamous Chequamegon MTB Festival, produced by Life Time Events and is part of the Life Time Grand Prix Series – it’s also considered by our team to be one of the Best Mountain Bike Events in the Midwest.
+Those looking for trail running events in Wisconsin should check out the Ice Age Trail as well as the Kettle Moraine 100 Endurance Trail Races, which is a Midwest Grand Slam of Ultrarunning event and a Western States qualifier.

 Details